 Online courses are a relatively easy concept to get your head around.
 Basically, course content that would normally be delivered in a classroom is instead delivered directly to you, via your laptop or computer.
 Online courses come in many formats, which depends directly on who your course provider is.

-Popular online course providers in the UK include:
+Popular online learning providers in the UK include:

 - Open University